Ming0310/First-meet-github/README.md

 # First-meet-github
-My first repository in github
+This is the first time that I use github myself.
+I'm looking forward to exploring more and improve myself.
+So gogogogo